 Sanitizers & Foaming Soaps

 Although we’ve been discussing soaps primarily for bath use, there are also many soaps that can exacerbate hand eczema.
+Again, not the best eczema soap to use.
 Hand sanitizers are probably one of the worst things you can use!
 Why?
 Because there is nothing else as drying as alcohol and that is the primary ingredient in most sanitizers.